-The club members were fortunate to have Lassie Dodds, Ted Brown, and others who grew up on the island to show them the existing trails.
+The club members were fortunate to have Lassie Dodds, Ted Brown, and others who grew up on the island to show them the existing trails, many of which had been used to get from place to place before cars and roads came to Salt Spring.
 Jean Holmes and Mary Sylvander spent many hours identifying trails on maps and then identifying the property owners so that permission could be obtained to walk on their land.
-Texada Logging and MacMillan Bloedel gave the club permission to hike on their lands and even took members out to see where the trails were.